Bayley Maxcy is here, once again, breaking down some parts for us.

 One of the most frequently asked questions by parents and young riders is “what height and width bars should I buy for my child?”.
 Honestly there is no easy answer to this question.
 Unfortunately, that is not what most parents want to hear.
 Different models of scooters come with their own size bars.
 For example, Lucky offers a wide range of sizes on their different scooters and you can even order custom height/width pro scooter bars if none of the standard sizes work for you.
 That said, I think most people are looking for a general guide to help them decide what size to start with so I took the time to write up a suggested bar width/height chart.
 Check it out below.

 Alright now lets move on to height.
 Just like we used shoulder width to measure the correct bar width, we are going to use waist height to measure bar height.
 You want your bars to sit just below your waist while standing on your scooter, so measure from the top of the headset to your waist than order those height bars.
 When you stand on your deck your bars will end up sitting just under your waist.
-Like I said earlier everyone is different.
-Some people like taller bars and some like smaller because it's easier to do tricks like bri flip.
+Like I said earlier bar size is 100% preference.
+Some people like taller bars for comfort and some like smaller because it's easier to do tricks, like bri flips.
 It's all up to the rider and what they want, although no one wants bars that sit right below there chest or bars that sit by their knees.

 What are the advantages to taller/wider bars?

-Advantages to taller bars include; less back pain, less speed wobble, more comfort.
+Advantages to taller bars include; More stability, and more comfort.

 Final thoughts - so what bar dimensions should I order?

 In the end it all comes down to you and what you like to do most.
 If you just flow around and don’t do too many tricks, taller bars might be better for you.
 If you love to do “park” style tricks like bri flips, finger whips, etc, than smaller bars might be better for you.
-So, when you decide it's time to get some new Lucky bars, or purchase a new Lucky custom complete, I hope the information above helps you decide what bar width and height you will need to buy!
+Please keep in mind bar size is 100% preference and custom bars are not returnable.
+If you have friends with scooters I would highly recommend riding theirs, this will help you determine the exact bar height and width that you prefer.